fastjengine/fastjengine.github.io/docs/fastj-basics/setting-up-for-fastj.md

 :::

 :::danger Gradle & Android...
-Android devs, don't groan in exasperation at the mention of Gradle -- the process of working with Gradle for developing non-Android projects is much simpler (and much, much faster).
+Android developers, don't groan in exasperation at the mention of Gradle -- the process of working with Gradle for developing non-Android projects is much simpler (and much, much faster).
 I've not developed any public android apps, but I feel the pain of those long build times.
 Trust me, Gradle's much better with non-desktop development.

 :::